chiefGui/virtualform/packages/grid/README.md

   The absolute amount of cells to render in the grid.
 A cell is a single element.
 A gallery displaying 5000 pictures has a `cells.amount` of `5000`.

 - `width`: `[number, number]` · _Required_
-  A tuple with respectively, the minimum and the maximum width of each cell in your grid. **Virtualform** asks for both values for responsiveness purposes.
+  A tuple with, respectively, the minimum and the maximum width of each cell in your grid. **Virtualform** asks for both values for responsiveness purposes.
 You can have minimum and maximum width as being the same number&mdash;in this case, Virtualform won't exactly respect you, but will try its best to do so.
 - `height`: `number` · _Required_
   The height of each cell of the grid.
 You can change this value in runtime that **Virtualform** will recompute itself.